 “I use it regularly now after work to relieve back tension.
 Makes it easier to relax when falling asleep,” Chris L. wrote.

+This could be connected to what’s called myofascial release, which stems from the wheels providing a myofascial massage, which are fancy ways of saying the wheels can provide pain relief in spots causing your regular pain.
 For those that struggle with stiffness and tightness in the lower back, midsection, and between shoulder blades, Chirp Wheels should be seriously considered.

 Upgradable in the sense that the Chirp Wheels all build off of each other in some respects.
 While each technically works different parts of the back and neck, the full set acts more as a progression system—like adding weight to a workout over time—than a specific muscle targeting tool.